paperjs/jsdoc/README.txt

 For help (usage notes) enter this on the command line:

-$ java -jar jsrun.jar app/main.js -h
+$ java -jar jsrun.jar app/main.js --help

 To run the suite of unit tests included with JsDoc Toolkit enter this on the command line:

-$ java -jar jsrun.jar app/main.js -T
+$ java -jar jsrun.jar app/main.js --test

 More information about the various command line options used by JsDoc Toolkit are available on the project wiki.